 One letter isn’t the only difference between CPAs and CFAs.
 Enlisting the help of a professional is a great way to make sure your money is working hard for you.
 But don’t ask for help from the wrong type of person.
 Understand the difference between a CFA, a CPA and other financial professionals.
 There’s a chance you might need help from someone else entirely.

 - Consider talking to a financial advisor about whether you could benefit from the services of either a CPA or a CFA.
-Finding the right financial advisor who fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors who will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Before talking with a CPA, use the SmartAsset tax return calculator.
 Just fill in some information about your finances to estimate your tax return.
 You can also use the income tax calculator to see how much you can expect to pay this year.